xyhtac/postgres_table_recovery/README.md

 ## Problem: missing chunk number 0 for toast value

-You may get this message upon PostgreSQL startup:
+You may get this message upon PostgreSQL startup or as a result of transaction:

 ```
 ERROR: missing chunk number 0 for toast value 734921 in pg_toast_83651